Types of Retirement Accounts: 401(k), IRA, Roth, and SEP

 The Rollover IRA and a Few Others Worth Knowing

 A rollover IRA is what most people end up with after leaving a job.
-A few other account types come up often enough to be worth naming.
+A few other account types come up often enough to cover here.

 A rollover IRA is a traditional IRA funded by rolling over money from a former employer's 401(k) or other qualified plan.
-The tax-deferred status carries over and the money keeps growing without an immediate tax bill.
-The key is doing a direct rollover: the money goes from the 401(k) plan directly to the IRA without passing through your hands.
-If the check is made out to you instead of the IRA custodian, the plan is required to withhold 20% for taxes, and you have 60 days to deposit the full amount (including that withheld 20% from your own pocket) to avoid it being treated as a taxable distribution.
+The tax-deferred status carries over.
+No immediate tax bill.
+The key is doing a direct rollover, where the money goes from the 401(k) plan straight to the IRA without passing through your hands.
+If the check is made out to you instead of the IRA custodian, the plan withholds 20% for taxes, and you have 60 days to deposit the full amount (including that withheld 20% out of your own pocket) to avoid it being treated as a taxable distribution.
 A direct rollover avoids all of that.
 For the full step-by-step process, see how to roll over a 401(k) to an IRA.

-A SIMPLE IRA (Savings Incentive Match Plan for Employees) is an employer-sponsored plan designed for businesses with 100 or fewer employees.
-It works similarly to a 401(k) but with lower administrative costs.
-Contribution limits are lower than a 401(k) but higher than a regular IRA, and early withdrawals within the first two years carry a 25% penalty rather than 10%.
-If you are an employee at a small business, this may be what your employer offers instead of a 401(k).
+A SIMPLE IRA (Savings Incentive Match Plan for Employees) is an employer-sponsored plan for businesses with 100 or fewer employees.
+Think of it as a lighter-weight 401(k) with lower administrative costs.
+Contribution limits fall between a 401(k) and a regular IRA, and early withdrawals within the first two years carry a 25% penalty rather than 10%.
+If you work at a small business, this may be what your employer offers instead of a 401(k).
+That's fine.

 An inherited IRA applies when you inherit retirement account assets from someone who has died.
-The rules around inherited IRAs changed significantly with the SECURE Act in 2019 and the SECURE 2.0 Act in 2022.
-Most non-spouse beneficiaries must now deplete the account within 10 years, and specific RMD rules within that window depend on whether the original owner had started taking distributions.
-This is an area where the rules are complicated enough that a tax professional's input is worth the cost.
+The rules changed significantly with the SECURE Act in 2019 and the SECURE 2.0 Act in 2022.
+Most non-spouse beneficiaries now must deplete the account within 10 years, and specific RMD rules within that window depend on whether the original owner had started taking distributions.
+This is one area where the rules are complicated enough that a tax professional's input is worth the cost.

 Which Accounts Narstar Manages

-Being clear about what we can and cannot do is part of the job.
+Being upfront about what we manage and what we don't is part of the job.

-Narstar manages accounts held at Interactive Brokers.
-Those accounts can be: individual taxable brokerage accounts, joint accounts, Traditional IRAs, Rollover IRAs, Roth IRAs, SEP IRAs, trust accounts, and UGMA/UTMA custodial accounts for minors.
-All of those account types are available at IBKR, and all of them can hold individual stocks, which is what our three model portfolios consist of.
+Narstar manages accounts held at Interactive Brokers: individual taxable brokerage accounts, joint accounts, Traditional IRAs, Rollover IRAs, Roth IRAs, SEP IRAs, trust accounts, and UGMA/UTMA custodial accounts for minors.
+All of those are available at IBKR, and all of them can hold individual stocks, which is what our three model portfolios consist of.

-We do not manage active 401(k) accounts at an employer's plan.
+We don't manage active 401(k) accounts at an employer's plan.
 Your current 401(k) stays where it is.
-We cannot access it and we do not try to.
-RSU accounts at employer brokerages are also outside our scope.
+We can't access it and we don't try to.
+Same for RSU accounts at employer brokerages.
 If you hold unvested RSUs or have an active 401(k) at your current job, those stay with your employer's system.
-What we manage is separate: the accounts you open at IBKR and fund yourself, whether that is a taxable account, a new IRA, or a rollover from an old 401(k) after you change jobs.
+What we manage is separate: accounts you open at IBKR and fund yourself, whether that's a taxable account, a new IRA, or a rollover from an old 401(k) after you change jobs.

-If you have a mix of account types and want to understand how the accounts we manage would fit alongside the ones we don't, the contact form below is the right starting point.
+Got a mix of account types and want to understand how the accounts we manage fit alongside the ones we don't?
+The contact form below is the right starting point.
 We'll explain what makes sense for your situation without selling you anything.
 The homepage shows what the advisory fee would be at any balance, and our full background and disclosures are on the about page.

 Questions About Your Accounts